How dire projections, grim images dashed Trump's Easter plan - KVIA

 The confluence of dire warnings and tragic images served to move the president off his hopes for an Easter rebirth for the nation’s economy.

-But while Trump sided with the White House doctors over its economists, at least for now, the decision shed light on a West Wing beset with divisions and a commander-in-chief torn between an instinct to embrace the image of a wartime president fighting an invisible enemy and one protecting the nation’s bottom line as he barrels into a bruising reelection fight.
+But while Trump sided with the White House doctors over its economists, at least for now, the decision shed light on a West Wing beset with divisions and a commander in chief torn between an instinct to embrace the image of a wartime president fighting an invisible enemy and the desire to protect the nation’s bottom line as he barrels into a bruising reelection fight.

 The abrupt change in Trump’s tone was startling: Easter was no longer going to be the sunrise after blackest night.
 Instead, it could be the darkest moment before dawn.